arm61/pylj/docs/source/first-principles.md

 p = k_B T \left(\frac{\partial \ln Q}{\partial A}\right)_T = \frac{N k_B T}{A}.
 $$

 This is the ideal gas law the previous chapter tested.
-The simulation measures the pressure from the kinetic energy, and each of the $2N$ velocity components carries $k_B T / 2$, so the kinetic term of its pressure is $K / A = N k_B T / A$, the same law by a different route.
+The simulation reaches the same law by a different route.
+Its pressure has a kinetic term $K / A$, and each of the $2N$ velocity components carries $k_B T / 2$, so that term is $N k_B T / A$.
 Holding the centre of mass at rest fixes two of those components, which is why the simulation measured $(N - 1) k_B T / A$.
-Written as a function, and evaluated for the argon at STP the previous chapter ran:
+The function below evaluates the law for the argon at STP the previous chapter ran:

 ```{code-cell} python
 def ideal_pressure(number, temperature, area):